aws-tf/terraform-aws-parallelcluster/DEVELOPMENT.md

 ## Examples
 Three examples exist inside the `./examples` folder.
 By default these examples will deploy resources using the default profile in us-east-1.
 If customization is needed variables can be changed using a tfvars file.
+For sake of simplicity, the provided examples do not have a state locking mechanism; hence they do not support concurrent deployments insisting on the same state files.

 To customize first create a `terraform.tfvars` similar to the following in one of the example folders: